 What our volunteers do

-We need volunteers with a Level 3 or above counselling qualification that are registered with a recognised body.
+We need volunteers with a Level 3 or above counselling qualification with registration with a recognised body being desirable.
 We particularly welcome applicants aged over 50 who want to share and pass on their knowledge and experience.
 Volunteers are asked to commit to supporting parents and carers for a minimum of 2 hours per week through Family Action’s Digital Parent Support Service.

 As a Virtual Counsellor you will: